Tesco bomb campaign: 'Sally' is identified and arrested

+Weeks of work had eliminated all but nine of the thirty-eight people who had used the Bradpole Road letterbox.
 On 17 February 2001, over six months after the receipt of the first demand and three months since the last letter from "Sally", the police made a major breakthrough.
 Detective Constable Alan Swanton, a junior detective on the case, spotted one of the people caught by the surveillance of the postbox who had yet to be identified.
 The man was carrying a fuel container, which Swanton believed had come from a nearby filling station.
-Officers obtained CCTV footage from the filling station, where their suspect had paid by cheque, and identified the man as Robert Edward Dyer.
+Officers obtained CCTV footage from the filling station, where their suspect had paid by cheque, and identified the man as Robert Edward Dyer, a man with no previous convictions, who lived in the Kinson area of Bournemouth.